-Such as candy, ice cream, mayonnaise, chili sauce and unknown stains.
+Stains caused by candy, ice cream, mayonnaise, chili sauce and unknown stains can be removed as follows:

-- Carefully scrape off excess stain, then clean with cool water and allow to dry. - If a stain remains, clean it with solvent-type cleaner.
+- Carefully scrape off excess stain, then clean with cool water and allow to dry. - · If a stain remains, clean it with solvent-type cleaner.